aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 ## Silo vs Pooled Message processing
 ### Silo
-SQS queues and siloed Lambdas per tenant are used in silo mode.
+SQS FIFO queues and siloed Lambdas per tenant are used in silo mode.
 The API gateway will use the authorization contexts tenantId to determine the queue name per tenant.
-Each SQS queue has a linked Lambda function to process messages which send an echo reply.
+Each SQS FIFO queue has a linked Lambda function to process messages which send an echo reply.
 ### Pooled
-Basic API Gateway to Lambda execution is used for pooled mode.
-Each message received by the API gateway on the default route will invoke the reply Lambda.
-The Lambda will use the authorization context to handle tenant isolation.
+A single SQS FIFO queue and siloed Lambdas per tenant are used in silo mode.
+The API gateway will use the authorization contexts tenantId to determine the queue name per tenant.
+Each SQS FIFO queue has a linked Lambda function to process messages which send an echo reply.

 ## DynamoDB Table Structures
 All tables access is restricted by a partition key condition to only allow access to rows for which the primary index matches the current tenantId.